AstroMatt/astronaut-training-pl/book/03-selekcja-astronautow.rst

 *************************************************
 Selekcja kandydatów do przeszkolenia podstawowego
 *************************************************
 ​
-    Ability to parse and solve complex problems rapidly with incomplete information in a hostile environment, this is what makes you an astronaut.
-You don’t born with this, you develop this on the job by mental and physical toughness. [...] ​Astronaut is a person who can quickly without complete information make a decision when decisions can mean life or death.
+    Ability to parse and solve complex problems rapidly with incomplete information in a hostile environment, this is what makes you an astronaut. ​Astronaut is a person who can quickly without complete information make a decision when decisions can mean life or death.

     -- Chris Hadfield, An Astronaut's Guide to Life on Earth :cite:`Hadfield2013`

 Przygotowanie astronautów i kosmonautów do długotrwałych misji kosmicznych zaczyna się od wyboru kandydatów do szkolenia podstawowego.
 Na chwilę obecną najczęściej rekrutuje się osoby wśród najbardziej pożądanych specjalizacji tj.: